piyusshX/.g00-to-.png-and-.png-to-.g00-conversion-guide/README.md

 # Guide to Covert .g00 File into .png and Repacking back to .g00
 While playing a visual novel, I found a decent MTL patch that translated the text but not the CGs such as menus and episode screens.
 I decided to translate them myself and discovered they were stored in `.g00` files.
 Resources for this format are very limited, and many of the tools I found either did not work or were unavailable.
 After some trial and error, I figured out how to extract and repack `.g00` files (the repacking part was the main problem extraction was pretty simple).
 I am compiling all the info and steps in this guide so that someone like me does not have to go through all that trouble again.

+### I'm also adding the Source Code of `vaconv-cpp.exe` here in this repo, although I'm not the one who wrote it.
+I found it in one of the old VN Forum while researching.

 ---

 ## Tools Required